All Products

 If you have multiple change requirements, you can continue to configure case2, case3, and so on in the data field.

-After the ConfigMap is created, create a restore task as normal and leave the imageRegistryMapping field empty.
+After the ConfigMap is created, create a restore job as normal and leave the imageRegistryMapping field empty.

 Note

-The changes take effect on all restore tasks in the cluster.
-We recommend that you configure fine-grained modifications based on the preceding description.
-For example, configure image changes within a single repository.
-If the ConfigMap is no longer required, delete it.
+The changes take effect on all restore jobs in the cluster.
+We recommend that you configure fine-grained modifications based on the preceding comment, such as limiting the scope of changes to a specific registry.
+If the configuration is no longer required, delete it.